BiltuDas1/RepackInstalledWindows/README.md

 # Disadvantages
 1. A user account will be created automatically which you used earlier.
-2. If you upload your modified os into any social meadia or blog post then, who will download, they can access your personal information (such as chrome history, password)
+2. If you upload your modified os into any social media or blog post then, who will download, they can access your personal information (such as chrome history, password)

 # How to Repack OS into install.wim file?
 For Repacking Windows into install.wim file you need to follow below instructions.